vinsonchuong/puppet-strings/actions/find-element/README.md

 CSS `selector` and `text` substring into an XPath selector and evaluating it directly in the browser.

+The object returned will contain as properties the `innerText`, `outerHTML`, and `attributes` of the element.

 If no matching element is found, an exception will be thrown.